 - Telephone: 021-6255-1133

-- Description : City Hotel has a fantastically convenient location, downtown walking distance to Nanjing Road, the former French Concession and Huaihai Middle Road - all the best shopping and walking.
-It is also a short cab ride to the tourist spots such as the Bund, People's Square and Yuyuan Garden.
+- Description : City Hotel has a fantastically convenient location, downtown walking distance to Nanjing Road, the former French Concession and Huaihai Middle Road - all of the best areas for shopping and walking.
+It is also a short cab ride to the tourist spots such as the Bund, People's Square, and Yuyuan Garden.
 While not much to look at outside, the rooms are well-fitted and the hotel has good facilities.

 - Address: 15 Huang Pu Road, near the Bund